 Hannah Donovan is an entrepreneur, product/design leader, and public speaker.
 She’s been working in entertainment tech for over a decade.

 Hannah is the founder and CEO of an early stage VC-backed venture called TRASH, building predictive editing for video using computer vision.
-Before that she was the General Manager at Twitter-owned Vine; led the team and product at Expa-backed music startup Drip (acquired by Kickstarter); was VP Design at Ripcord (a product incubator funded by MTV); co-founded the song-sharing service This Is My Jam while leading R&D design for The Echo Nest (acquired by Spotify) and was part of the original leadership team at early music streaming service Last.fm (acquired by CBS for $270M) where she led design.
+Before that she was the General Manager at Twitter-owned Vine; led the team and product at Expa-backed music startup Drip (acquired by Kickstarter); was VP Design at Ripcord (a product incubator funded by MTV); co-founded the song-sharing service This Is My Jam while leading R&D design for The Echo Nest (acquired by Spotify) and was part of the original leadership team at early music streaming service Last.fm (acquired by CBS) where she led design.

 She’s also a startup advisor, and frequently mentors others through programs including Google’s 30 Weeks, First Round Capital’s Product Program and the New York Academy of Sciences (1000 Girls 1000 Futures Program).
 She’s passionate about helping change the gender ratio in tech and writes a weekly newsletter on entrepreneurship.